How to Use Reference Values in C++

 Reference values are a form of a pointer that has additional restrictions, this makes it useful as the compiler can make certain optimizations.
 Once a reference pointer has been defined it can’t be moved, so assigning to the reference modifies the original value (except in the case of a const reference which can’t be modified).
 You can use reference values to return more than 1 value from a function, to modify values passed to the function, to pass values efficiently, or to return the address of an array element.

 More than 1 value.
 Most assembly languages return the dividend and the remainder after a division instruction, and there are times when you need both values, so using a function like

-void divmod(int number, int divide, int ÷nd, int &mod) this would allow you to return both values, in an more intuitive manner than returning a struct with multiple values.
+void divmod(int number, int divide, int ÷nd, int &mod) this would allow you to return both values, in a more intuitive manner than returning a struct with multiple values.

 Returning the address of an array element.
 This allows you to write a class that overloads the , so that you can write code like words[“hello”] += 1.
 You can also use it to search through a binary tree, or another data structure, you might want to return a const reference if you don’t want the code to be able to modify the returned value.

-You can rely on Programming Assignment Helper to provide any C++ programming homework help you may have.
+You can rely on Programming Assignment Helper to provide any C++ programming assignment help you may have.